R3Conclave/ccl-documentation/user-guide/docs/fetch.md

 # Conclave Functions `fetch` module

 Conclave Functions are stateless and do not have access to any persistent storage.
-Therefore, external storage within the cloud is necessary in order to persist the user databases.
+Therefore, external storage within the cloud is necessary to persist the user databases.

 The JavaScript engine in Conclave Functions supports a subset of the JavaScript `fetch()` built-in capability to query and update an external data store with each user's encrypted database entries.

-It is vitally important to ensure that any data exchanged via `fetch()` is encrypted as the request is made outside the Conclave Functions Intel SGX enclave.
+It is critical to ensure that any data exchanged via `fetch()` is encrypted, as the request is made outside the Intel SGX enclave of Conclave Functions.

 ## Example